towa-digital/gebrueder-weiss-woocommerce/docs/how-it-works.md

-# How the Plugin works
+# How the Gebrüder Weiss Woocommerce Plugin works

 ## Overview